PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ![patching dashboard]({{site.url}}/img/full-patching-dashboard.png)

 I operate a Kubernetes cluster at home, running on Raspberry Pi's, which hosts various applications.
 To augment the platform's capabilities, a bunch of supporting third party platform extension services also run on it, things such as:
+- Weave Network Plugin
+- MetalLB
+- cert-manager
 - Prometheus & Grafana
 - Gatekeeper
-- MetalLB
-- Weave Network Plugin

 When you run services you also have to worry about keeping them up-to-date, for a few reasons:

 - As time passes, more and more CVEs are discovered for old software, multiplying the risk of being hacked.
 This is particularly risky for systems accessible from the public internet, as is the case for some services that I run.
 - Even software that is not vulnerable may also become problematic.
 If other (vulnerable) components are upgraded around an unchanged piece of software, newer versions may choose to drop compatibility with older APIs, and integrations may break.
-- Finally, most software is broken on some level.
+- Most software is broken on some level.
 You often run into bugs and feature gaps, where your use case is different from what the authors expected.
-Many (or at least some) of these issues are fixed in software updates.
+Many of these issues are fixed in software updates.

 For these reasons, it's important not just to install the software, but also to keep it updated.